Linenmyron/quiz/README.md

-# quiz
+# quiz game
-a simple quiz
+A complete and simple Quiz game